-When you live in a big city it can be hard enough to find a patch of green to sit on, let alone fertile ground to garden.
+When you live in a big city it can be hard enough to find a patch of green to sit on, let alone fertile ground to the garden.
 But do not despair.
 There are lots of things that can be grown in the urban jungle.
 Once you work out how much room you have, there are many ways to bring organic gardening into your life.
-Even in limited space you can grow leafy greens, beets, peppers and more.
+Even in limited space, you can grow leafy greens, beets, peppers, and more.

 In your apartment

 If you have space for relatively large pots on the floor, you have a number of options.
 One company that makes great indoor containers for the aspiring gardener is Wooly Pocket.
-Their planters are made of 100% post consumer materials and run the gamut from small modular containers to a mounted system that can turn your wall space into living art.
-One of the great things about Wooly’s products is that they are designed to protect floors, walls and furniture around them.
+Their planters are made of 100% post-consumer materials and run the gamut from small modular containers to a mounting system that can turn your wall space into living art.
+One of the great things about Wooly’s products is that they are designed to protect floors, walls, and furniture around them.

 If all you have is counter space to start an herb garden in, Potting Shed Creations has a fantastic line of organic starter kits.
 These include a range of herbs and spices and some tasty treats for your pets.

 Of course, if you have a patio or terrace, your options are even greater.